divacs/TaskFlow/README.md

         -   After registration, a confirmation link is sent to the user's email
         -   Users cannot log in until they confirm their email
         -   Ensures system integrity and prevents fake accounts
+        - **Added rate limiting for email confirmation resend:**
+            - Max **5 requests per 10 minutes per user**
+            - Redirects to **TooManyRequests** page if limit exceeded
+            - Prevents abuse, spam, and brute-force attacks on email system
     -   **Password reset flow**:
         -   Forgot password form sends a secure reset link to the user's email
         -   Reset link opens a form where the user sets a new password
         -   Ensures secure recovery and prevents unauthorized access
-        -   Added rate limiting for password reset requests:
+        - **Added rate limiting for password reset requests:**
             -   Prevents a single user from sending more than 5 reset requests in 10 minutes
             -   Protects the app from spam, brute-force, and denial-of-service attacks
             -   Implemented using IMemoryCache for lightweight and in-memory request tracking